 Underwriter Number of Shares

-Cowen and Company, LLC 1,620,000
+Cowen and Company, LLC

-Canaccord Genuity Inc. 675,000
+Canaccord Genuity Inc.

-Janney Montgomery Scott LLC 270,000
+Janney Montgomery Scott LLC

-Laidlaw & Company (UK) Ltd. 135,000
+Laidlaw & Company (UK) Ltd.

-Total 2,700,000
+Total

 The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent and that the underwriters have agreed, severally and not jointly, to purchase all of the shares sold under the underwriting agreement if any of these shares are purchased, other than those shares covered by the overallotment option described below.
-If an underwriter defaults, the underwriting agreement may be terminated.
+If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.